danielsaidi/website_danielsaidi/_posts/2020/2020-06-05-keychain-access.md

 The device keychain lets us store small amounts of data outside of our application.
 This lets the data stick around even if a user reinstalls the application.
 The data can also be backed up and restored by encrypted backups.

-Although we can use the keychain with vanilla Swift, it's not convenient.
+Although we can use the keychain with vanilla Swift, it's not very convenient.
 Therefore, the [SwiftKeychainWrapper]({{page.repo}}) project is nice, since it lets you use the keychain much like you use `UserDefaults`.

 This project is well written, but unfortunately not maintained.
 To not depend on an outdated repository and avoid external dependencies, I have added the source code to my [SwiftKit]({{page.lib}}) library and bumped it up to the latest Swift version.
 You can find the source code [here]({{page.source}}).